espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Wiles on the Wind.md

 **Success** The creature is unaffected, disbelieves the illusion, and is temporarily immune for 1 hour.

-**Failure** The creature is [[Fascinated]] with the source of the sound until the end of its next turn.
+**Failure** The creature is [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Fascinated]] with the source of the sound until the end of its next turn.
 When the fascination ends, the creature is temporarily immune for 1 hour.

 **Critical Failure** As failure, but the creature is fascinated for 1 minute or until it disbelieves.